 Though Johnson had other options, she was set on Columbia early on.

 “I thought [Columbia] was the coolest thing in the world.
 I was so confused because … what is this doing in the middle of New York, and it just seemed like a really special place where I could play really good soccer but then also get a really good academic experience,” Johnson said.

-Four years after her fateful decision, Johnson has dominated the pitch at Baker Athletics Complex, with her impressive career coming to a close last Saturday after the Lions’ final match of the season against Harvard.
+Four years after her fateful decision, Johnson has dominated the pitch at Baker Field, with her impressive career coming to a close last Saturday after the Lions’ final match of the season against Harvard.

-“I liked scoring goals, and when I was younger, I was faster than everyone, usually, so that was a lot of fun just running by people,” Johnson reflected.
+“I liked scoring goals, and when I was younger, I was faster than everyone ... so that was a lot of fun just running by people,” Johnson reflected.
 “I stuck with it. … It’s been the biggest part of my life … and it’s always been a source of immense joy for me.”

-Since arriving at Columbia, Bartholomew has maintained tremendous trust in Johnson; she has started every single game of her career.
+Since arriving at Columbia, Bartholomew has maintained tremendous trust in Johnson, who has started every single game of her career.
 Bartholomew admitted that starting Johnson every game is a “big testimony” to the defender’s prowess, as players rarely do so in the Ivy League.

-Whatever Bartholomew's expectations for Johnson were, Johnson’s own expectations were always much higher.
-Johnson trains so hard both in and out of season that Bartholomew had to tell her to “take it easy” multiple times during the past four years in fear of injuries.
-Johnson’s hard work has paid off every season, however, as she has grown from receiving an All-Ivy honorable mention in her first year to a Second Team All-Ivy League selection her sophomore year and a first-team selection last year.
+Whatever Bartholomew’s expectations for Johnson were, Johnson’s own expectations were always much higher.
+Johnson trained so hard both in and out of season that Bartholomew had to tell her to “take it easy” multiple times during the past four years in fear of injuries.
+Johnson’s hard work has paid off every season, however, as she has grown from receiving an All-Ivy honorable mention in her first year to a second-team All-Ivy League selection her sophomore year and a first-team selection last year.